zeropoolnetwork/sharded-storage-docs/article/main.md

 | 64 | 0.5 | 3845 | 1926.9 | 967.7 | 36.9 |

+From the modeling, we can observe:

+1. The blowup factor for replication is much higher than for sharding
+2. The blowup factor for sharding is growing slower than for replication when security is growing
+3. The blowup factor depends on the sharding threshold $k$, the higher the threshold, the lower the blowup factor

 ## Conclusion

 This article has presented a novel sharded storage solution leveraging blockchain technology to tackle the significant challenge of scaling storage for vast data volumes, reaching beyond petabytes.
 By integrating Shamir's Secret Sharing and Fast Fourier Transform, we have developed a framework that not only surpasses the limitations of current replication-based methods but also seamlessly integrates with zkSNARK-friendly environments.
 This enables the secure and efficient storage of data with the cost-effectiveness of Web2 solutions while maintaining the robust security features characteristic of Web3 applications.